The Father-Hood.co.uk midweek list: 10 things every parent needs

 Good afternoon and welcome to this week’s edition of the Father-Hood.co.uk midweek list.
-I asked 100 people what it took to be a parent in 21st Century Britain and no-one replied, so I came up with the following 10 answers all by myself.
-Read them, enjoy them and then share them with your friends.
+I asked 100 people to tell me the things every parent needs in 21st Century Britain.
+And…… no-one replied, so I came up with the following 10 answers all by myself.
+Read, enjoy and then share with your friends.

 1. Mental and physical strength

 Don’t worry.
-I’m not suggesting that parents should be able to withstand waterboarding or bench press a car (although let’s face it, we can probably do both).
+I’m not suggesting that every modern parent needs to be able to withstand waterboarding or bench press a car (although let’s face it, we can probably do both).
 I’m simply revealing that, over the last 12 months, I’ve discovered that child-rearing superheroes need a significant heap of mind muscle to deal with the early mornings, crying fits, peeing sprees and lost comforter disasters.
 And a sizeable dollop of body might to carry baby bags, transport prams and lug uncooperative human dumbbells in and out of baby classes.

 2. A sense of perspective